OVERVIEW

 PREVIEW

-Week 12: Pumpkin Carving Party
+Week 9: Pumpkin Painting Party

 Students get to take a break from “serious” art lessons, and show off their skills doing a popular project for the upcoming holiday.
 You can plan a party and encourage your kids to dress up if you want to.